mlrober/divergent-channel/README.md

 	- Breathwork
 	- Bring awareness to present moment

+## 5. THE YI (意 - Spleen Intellect)
+#### Location & Function
+- Spleen houses the yi:
+	- Intellect
+	- Thoughts, concepts, ideas
+	- Logic and reasoning
+	- Mental processing
+#### The Transformation Function
+- Earth element = Spleen/Stomach:
+	- Grounding
+	- Organizing
+	- Digestion

+#### Two Types of Digestion:
+1. Physical Transformation:
+- Food/drink enters mouth (Spleen/Stomach)
+- Processed and transformed
+- Becomes nutritive substances
+- Quality determined by organ condition
+2. Psycho-Emotional Transformation:
+- Life experiences enter yi
+- Yi processes experiences
+- Organizes, categorizes, filters
+- Makes sense of life
+- Quality determined by yi condition
+- "Yi processes our life experiences."
+#### The Holding Function
+- Spleen holds blood in vessels.
+	- Yi holds emotions/thoughts in blood.
+- How:
+	- Feelings arise (spontaneous, Yang, superficial wei energy)
+	- Natural cycle: appear and leave (like sun/moon waxing/waning)
+	- Imbalanced yi tries to hold feelings artificially
+	- Continual thinking keeps experiences alive
+	- Feelings transform to emotions (stored in blood/Yin)
+	- Becomes conditioning
+	- Eventually becomes constitution
+	- Prevents spontaneous living
+- What we hold is NOT the real experience—it's a thought/memory.
+#### The Influence on Other Shen
+- Yi processes life experiences:
+	- Influences how we perceive
+	- Affects hun, po, zhi, and shen
+	- Our thinking/opinions about people and life
+- If yi imbalanced:
+	- All five shen affected
+	- Rigid and narrow responses
+	- Conditioned reactions (based on past)
+	- Past understanding rooted in fear, anger, misunderstanding, prejudice
+- Yi susceptible to:
+	- Fixed patterns
+	- Rigid reactions
+	- Repetitive responses
+	- Living in past
+#### Grounding & Decision-Making
+- Yi includes Stomach/Spleen qualities:
+	- Being grounded in choices/actions
+	- Comfortable with decisions
+	- Creating stable attitudes
+- When stagnated:
+	- Prevents new viewpoints
+	- Can't let go of past
+	- Can't experience spontaneously
+	- Dampness and phlegm manifest
+- Damp/Phlegm:
+	- Physical manifestation of rigid concepts/thoughts
+	- Blockages creating rigidity
+	- Slowing down life force
+	- Stagnating awareness
+#### Physical Manifestations
+- Spleen opens to the mouth:
+	- Yi imbalances manifest in eating disorders
+	- Mouth/eating expression of Spleen/Stomach/yi imbalance
+#### Mindfulness & Attention
+- Yi includes mindfulness:
+	- What we place attention on
+	- What we retain in mind
+	- Where focus goes
+- Overwhelm in childhood:
+	- Yi goes into survival mode
+	- Creates behavioral patterns to survive
+	- Patterns become constitution
+	- Reactive ways of responding
+- These imprints need understanding:
+	- Release from their influence
+	- Allow openness to spontaneity
+	- Live in present (not what it "should be")
+	- Live from shen

 ### The Fundamental Principle
 - Five shen = Five aspects of ONE shen (person)
 - Each contains unique aspects, and each shapes the others for wholeness